 It certainly takes up a lot less time than having to search through all of your records at the end of the year.

-And that’s assuming you even keep records detailed enough to put it all together.
+That’s assuming your bookkeeping records are detailed enough to put it all together at all.

 This is something that isn’t done as well on some online bookkeeping programs as it is on others.